-At Sandringham College, students can choose an industry-based VET program which complements their Victorian Curriculum or Foundation VCAL studies.
+At Sandringham College, students can choose an industry-based VET program which complements their Year 10 Program.

 VCE VET programs allow students to include nationally accredited vocational studies within their Senior Secondary Certificate.
 In the past, students would have to leave school before undertaking entry level training with a TAFE or Private Provider.
 Now students have the opportunity to undertake training that provides VCE & VCAL credits, as well as VET or Further Education (FE) qualifications, while still at school.
-Each VET program takes the place of one VCE or VCAL subject.
+Each VET program is the equivalent of one VCE or VCAL subject.
 This allows successful students to graduate with both their VCE or VCAL and a VET (Certificate of Statement of Attainment).